EpicPlayzGames/Calculator/README.md

 # Python Calculator
-This is a basic python calculator I made while learning python using if and elif statements for control flow
+This is a basic python calculator I made while learning python using basic control flow

 Made within a linux environment.
 If you wish to use this for whatever reason, this can be downloaded from: